 Ministry of Labour, Social, Family Affairs and Integration

 Customs duty is a charge for goods when transported across a customs border.
 It is a tax.
+The customs authority is responsible for this.
 Within the EU there are no customs boundaries.

 Moving from a EU Member State